p12h4/DF-Guide/Bedrock/Guide.md

 - End Portals don't trigger block updates when activated.
 This makes it possible to create floating gravity blocks, headless pistons and sliced portals

 - Taking damage mid-air right before you land will give you absorption hearts.
 These absorption hearts are permanent and can be stacked up to 8 hearts

-- When animals and villagers are bred, they use their current speed rather than their base speed.
-Therefore, if these animals are splashed with swiftness or slowness potions before breeding, their offspring will inherit be faster/slower than their parents.
-This breeding process can be repeated endlessly
 <br>

-### Beta 1.16.220.51: (Android Exclusive Version, Requires Experimental Mode)
+### Beta 1.16.220.51: (Android Exclusive Version, Requires "Caves and Cliffs" World Toggle)
 - All cut copper block variants that are placed down in this version will transform into Unknown blocks when updating.
 These Unknown Blocks will keep their original ID, "minecraft:cut_copper_block".
 You can also store these cut copper blocks in shulker boxes before updating
 <br>